Goodly/NLP-hints/README.md

 		"ID": 2,
 		"Question": "When was camping banned?"
 	}, {
       "ID": 3,
-		"Question": "Who ordered the park to be closed?"
+      "Question": "How many tents were there?"
    }]
 }]
 ```